Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_102.md

 [https://pytest-with-eric.com/coverage/poetry-test-coverage/](https://pytest-with-eric.com/coverage/poetry-test-coverage/) is a very good example with code to illustrate the use of `pytest-cov`.

-We can run `python -m coverage run -m pytest .\tests\01_inspect\ -vs` to run tests on a particular folder.
-This produces a `.coverage` in the root of the folder.
+We can run `python -m pytest -vs tests\02_py_coffee --cov-report html --cov .` to run tests on a particular folder.
+This produces a `.coverage` in the root of the folder and the report is `index.html` in the folder `htmlcov`.

+Note how an XFAIL will result in less than 100% coverage.
+If we have `if/else` statements and we do not have tests for each case this will give coverage < 100%.

 To create a report in the console, we can use `python -m coverage report -m` or `coverage report -m`.